renakdup/classic-Installation-wordpress-via-composer/README.md

-# composer-with-wordpress
+# Install WordPress via Composer
-Example of using Composer for installing WordPress core and plugins
+Example of using Composer for installing WordPress core and plugins.

 ## Installation
 - Install Composer locally or you can use docker container and run commands inside a container